The-Known-Galaxy/archives/sith/group_legends/a_duel_of_fate/a_duel_of_fate.md

 # Entry 1

-It was a day unlike any I had experienced prior… the air was thick, and… miasmic, as I emerged from the mighty doors of the Temple, that...
+It was a day unlike any I had experienced priorâ€¦ the air was thick, andâ€¦ miasmic, as I emerged from the mighty doors of the Temple, that...
 Smell, it hit me once more.
 I covered my nose with the dorsal of my hand and peered through the mist.